Business Insurance for Small Business

 3. Picked a policy?
 Now look at what you are covered for exactly

 Ensure you understand the policy you’re taking out.
 Are you covered for the worst situations?
 Is your insurance limit high enough to cover your most valuable assets if they get damaged or stolen?
+Is the excess affordable if you need to make a claim next week?

 4. Check what’s not covered